Aztec (pinball): Design

 Similar to other games produced in 1976, the machine uses AC, with a bridge rectifier used to convert this to DC for powering the slingshots and pop bumpers.
 These bumpers are more powerful than versions used in earlier machines using AC, and are sometimes called thumper bumpers.

 In an early job at Williams, future pinball designer Barry Oursler worked on the production of this game.

 Artwork

 The cabinet uses red and gold colored stencil art created by Ad Poster, with that on the side of the backbox based on an Aztec pyramid, and a stylized design on the cabinet with the head of a creature facing to the left and right.

 The playfield features a large figure in front of the same pyramid which extends into the bumper area; a series of decorative plastics are mounted which give the game visual depth.

 The backglass shows a scene using several figures, a waterway, and a temple.
+This seems to have been inspired by drawings by H. M. Herget in the book National Geographic on Indians of the Americas: a Color-Illustrated Record.